-Basically all you need to do to add crown moulding to a room in your home is to measure the area you want the molding.
+Basically all you need to do to add crown molding to a room in your home is to measure the area you want the molding.
 Then purchase the correct style and amount of molding to complete the room.
 It can be installed with wood glue and brad nails.
 Once installed you can paint it to match the rest of the room.
 Have a look below for some amazing crown molding ideas for any room in your home.
+The tools you may need to install crown molding is a Dremel tool, Miter saw, Wood glue, Paint, Caulk, Paintbrush, Caulking gun, and other miscellaneous tools.

 Looking for a super easy way to install crown molding?
 Why not try Peel and Stick Crown Molding that makes it easy to cut and install.
 To get the size you need, simply use a normal pair of scissors to cut to size!
 There is no nailing or gluing involved, it simply sticks to the wall with a super strong adhesive!
 It makes the job so much easier and looks ultra professional!